Darkar131/HelloAxel-Android-App/README.md

 "# HelloAxel-Android-App"
-!!SIDE NOTE: The Emulator from Android Studio did not work for me since Intel Accelerator does not support AMD
+!!SIDE NOTE: The Emulator from Android Studio did not work for me since Intel Accelerator does not support AMD Therefore, my option was to do it live with my samsung S7 phone and work successfully.
+Ofcourse, using another computer/latop could give me a clean view.

 <a href="https://imgflip.com/gif/2i14s7"><img src="https://i.imgflip.com/2i14s7.gif" title="made at imgflip.com"/></a>